- ESTIMATED COMPLETION TIME: 20-30 minutes

 Lua; autor sumneko ( if not already installed ).
 This is the basic lua coding plugin, needed to let the editor know what we are writing.

-This is everything you need to have to code, but it would be pretty hard, because you wouldn't have enything that helps you code faster and smarter.
+This is everything you need to have to code, but it would be pretty hard, because you wouldn't have anything that helps you code faster and smarter.

-vscode-lua; autor trixnz.
-This is an Intellisense and Linting plugin for Lua: intellisense is a code completion feature that speeds up the process of coding by reducing typos and other common mistakes, using auto-completion popups while typing, querying parameters of functions, query hints related to syntax errors, etc.
+- The Autocompletion, or Intellisense for VS-Code, is a code completion feature that speeds up the process of coding by reducing typos and other common mistakes, using auto-completion popups while typing, querying parameters of functions, query hints related to syntax errors, etc.

 An example of Auto Completion and Synthax Highlighting ( to auto complete you can scroll the side tab that shows up writing using the mouse wheel, and selecting the completion you want to use or, if you want to use the first one you can simply press